cotowali/cotowali/.github/ISSUE_TEMPLATE/zakuro.md

 ---
-name: zakuro task (This is for me only.
+name: zakuro's task (This is for me only.
 Don't use)
 about: 'Create zakuro''s task '
 title: ''
 labels: 'zakuro: task'
-assignees: zakuro9715

 ---